How to Integrate Volunteer Onboarding for Better Engagement

-Successful volunteer onboarding and deep volunteer engagement doesn’t happen by chance.
+Successful volunteer onboarding and deep volunteer engagement don’t happen by chance.
 It takes a thoughtful, multi-layered strategy to convert joiners to stayers and to set the stage for future leadership.

-We often think of onboarding as simply training volunteers on policies and procedures and placing them, job done.
+We often think of onboarding as simply training volunteers on policies and procedures, then placing them, job done.
 But, effective volunteer induction is more than that.

 Even after they have been recruited, volunteers will continue to observe the organization and the people who work there (paid and volunteer alike).
 Commitment is a process not a destination.
 Even after volunteers join, they are still making a decision about whether or not they will stay.

 They wonder — Does this organization match my values?
 Do I feel included?
 If this a well-run outfit?
 Can I make a real difference here?
 Is it worth my time?
 The answers will influence how much they decide to invest and what they believe they can accomplish in partnership with you.

 Volunteering is Like Skydiving

 Think about it.
 Making a commitment to volunteer is a lot like jumping out of an airplane.
 You may get on that airplane and take the ride up, but that doesn’t mean you’re going to jump.
 You’re not going to jump unless you get over your fears and you’re convinced it’s worth it.